top of page

 3. Review App Permissions

-Ask yourself whether the app truly needs this information to function.
-If it seems like the app is asking for excessive permissions, it’s best to avoid installing it.
+Think about whether the app really needs this information to work.
+If it asks for too many permissions, it’s safer not to install it.

 4. Keep Your Phone’s Operating System Updated

-Regularly updating your phone’s operating system is essential for maintaining security.
-Updates often include patches that fix vulnerabilities, making it harder for cybercriminals to exploit your device.
+Keep your phone’s operating system up to date.
+Updates often fix security problems, making it harder for hackers to attack your device.

 5. Use Strong and Unique Passwords